J&J Medical Connect

 SUMMARY

-• The phase 3 GRIPHON trial was conducted to evaluate the long-term safety and efficacy of UPTRAVI in patients with symptomatic pulmonary arterial hypertension (PAH).
-In this event-driven study, UPTRAVI significantly reduced the risk of a morbidity/mortality event by 40% compared with placebo.
+• GRIPHON was a phase 3 trial that evaluated the long-term safety and efficacy of UPTRAVI in patients with symptomatic pulmonary arterial hypertension (PAH).
+UPTRAVI significantly reduced the risk of a morbidity/mortality event by 40% compared with placebo.
 The most common adverse events (AEs) in GRIPHON that occurred with higher frequency on UPTRAVI compared with placebo were headache, diarrhea, jaw pain, nausea, myalgia, vomiting, pain in extremity, and flushing.1

 • At baseline, 80% of patients were on stable background therapy for PAH with either an endothelin receptor antagonist (ERA), a phosphodiesterase-5 inhibitor (PDE-5i), or both in GRIPHON.
 A subanalysis showed the effect of UPTRAVI was observed regardless of baseline PAH background therapy.1